 - To parents of dependent students.
 (Appropriate IRS forms are required and generally students are notified of the request.)

-- Notification of judicial outcome to victims of a crime of violence violation.
+- Notification of conduct outcome to victims of a crime of violence violation.

-- Information that can be released to the public as explained in the Judicial System section of the Handbook.
+- Information that can be released to the public as explained in the student conduct section of the handbook.

 - Records of deceased former students may be released or disclosed at the request of a parent, personal representative or other qualified representative of the student’s estate, or pursuant to a court order to subpoena.